andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 4.10 Image Augmentation

 Image augmentation is supported.
 By default, images are not augmented.
-If the property augment is set to True, then for each image generated for feeding (see `next()` and minibatch) an additional image will be generated.
+If the property `augment` is set to `True`, then for each image generated for feeding (see `next()` and minibatch) an additional image will be generated.
 The additional image will be a randomized rotation between -90 and 90 degrees of the corresponding image.
 For example, if a training set has a 1000 images, then 2000 images will be feed when the property augment is set to True, where 1000 of the images are the original images, and another 1000 are the generated augmented images.

 ```python
 images.split = 0.3, 42